-You can often tell a lot in regards to the state of the nation's health from merely watching television commercials.
+You can often tell a lot about the state of the nation's health from merely watching television commercials.
 Drug companies spend millions of dollars airing commercials promoting their health care products.
 One of their most heavily advertised products is digestive aids, and among the many best sellers in this category are those that deal with acid reflux disease and GERD (Gastroesophageal Reflux Disease).

 These commercials would have you believe that excess stomach acid is an epidemic.
 It is not.
 A common misconception is that everyone who suffers from acid reflux disease or GERD have too much stomach acid.
 It's the opposite.
 Low stomach acid is an epidemic!
 In 98% of cases, Acid Reflux Disease and GERD are caused by not having sufficient stomach acid.

 In an old 1989 survey of the prevalence of diagnosed hypochlorhydria (clinically low stomach acid), it was determined that at least 37% of healthy people over age 60 do not produce enough stomach acid.
 Since very few doctors test for hypochlorhydria, an accurate estimate of the occurrence of low stomach acid in the general population over the age of 45 could be as high as 90 percent.

 Have you or anyone you know ever tested for low stomach acid?
 No?
 I have never met anyone that has.
 Unfortunately, doctors do not test for low or high stomach acid.
 Instead, they will prescribe a PPI (proton pump inhibitor) or an H2 Blocker.
 These medications suppress your symptoms; they do not remedy the cause.

 Betaine HCl (Betaine hydrochloric acid) is a dietary supplement made from Betaine and hydrochloric acid.
 Hydrochloric acid is a strong acid naturally produced by the stomach and is essential for proper digestion and improved immunity.